 Many ancient armies used some variants of the corselet armor because of its general effectiveness against melee weapons.
 The Scythians were no exceptions, though they did modify some elements of the conventional corselet by arranging the metal (or leather) bits in a ‘fish scale’ like pattern.
 These scales were usually arranged in a meticulous manner so that one metal bit could cover around one-third (or half) of the adjacent bit, thus resulting in an overlapping pattern.
 This overlapping technique was also repeated along the rows, thereby protecting the stitching and holes.
 And since we brought up stitching, these scales were affixed to a softer leather base with the help of animal tendons and leather strings.

-Interestingly enough, the Scythian preference for fish scale armor was not just limited to corselets; they even crafted such scale-like protective layers upon their helmets, shields and even fabric clothing.
+Interestingly enough, as Dr. Cernenko mentioned, the Scythian preference for fish scale armor was not just limited to corselets; they even crafted such scale-like protective layers upon their helmets, shields and even fabric clothing.
 So while the fish scale armor was sturdy enough for most melee situations, one of the primary reasons for adopting this specific armor style was intrinsically related to the mobility it offered to the wearer.
 In fact, from the historical perspective, other variants of the scale armor (like its lamellar counterpart) had survived for over a thousand years in various battlefield conditions around the world, thus attesting to its effectiveness and simplicity of use.
 Simply put, the scale armor can be considered as one of the major innovations in the history of military technology.

 5) The Amazonian factor –

 The so-called ‘Amazons’ pertain to the warrior-women generally associated with Greek mythology.
 Now according to Herodotus, beyond sensationalized storytelling and mythology, these women were related to the Scythians and came from the geographical region of Sarmatia (present-day Ukraine).
-And much to his credit, modern archaeologists have been able to unveil actual evidences that directly point to how women (or for that matter – warrior women) played a significant role in Scythian raids and conquests.
+And much to his credit, modern archaeologists have been able to unveil actual pieces of evidence that directly point to how women (or for that matter – warrior women) played a significant role in Scythian raids and conquests.

-To that end, many researchers have taken advantage of DNA testing and other bio-archaeological scientific analysis to make deeper analysis of the occupants of many Scythian burial mounds.
+To that end, many researchers have taken advantage of DNA testing and other bio-archaeological scientific analysis to make a deeper analysis of the occupants of many Scythian burial mounds.
 To their surprise, the archaeologists found that around one-third of all Scythian women were buried with weapons.
-As a matter of fact, not only were these deceased accompanied by knives and daggers, but also bore marks of war-injuries, much akin to their male counterparts.
+As a matter of fact, not only were these deceased accompanied by knives and daggers but also bore marks of war-injuries, much akin to their male counterparts.
 Simply put, such discoveries strongly suggest that there were groups of actual Scythian women who match the description of the ancient Amazons.